 The end result of all this: I received very little in the way of individual training.
 I can think of only one time when one of the instructors addressed something I was doing while shooting.
 It was a warning to keep my support hand loose and it happened at the exact moment I was preparing to break a shot.

 I paid $60 for the weekend.
-Despite all my kvetching (as RF would say), I think I got my money’s worth.
+Despite all my whining, I think I got my money’s worth.
 The Appleseed project offered an excellent primer on the fundamentals of rifle marksmanship.
 Next time, I’ll be taking an AR with a can and a set of target irons or maybe my Garand.
 My marksmanship improved over the course.
 Both of the guys I came with earned their Rifleman patch, which made for a much calmer ride back to Austin (much trash talk had taken place on the first night over beers and fried chicken).

 In short, Appleseed training is not top tier rifle marksmanship training, nor is it the best place to receive civics lessons.
-But it’s good enough to get non-newbies, non-marksman down to the range, and help them further down the path of rifle proficiency.
+But it’s good enough to get non-newbies and non-marksmen out to the range and help them further down the path of rifle proficiency.